 The Service: Before students pick up the paper from classrooms and areas around the school, they need to introduce themselves to the teacher and class and explain the importance of paper recycling.
 I really love this section of the project because the students (paper techies) immediately feel responsible for keeping the class "in check" and informed about their "paper imprint" on the world.
 As problems arise in each classroom, the paper techie will remind the class and teacher to be mindful of the recycling rules through a speech or a letter.
 They may also create ideas to help remind the students to recycle on their own.
 For example, we've written poems and attached them to the recycling can.

 I'm a fan of the environment; I admit it (If you haven't already guessed it).
-But if you're not into the Hippie-granola-tree-hugging thing or you don't have the space to go environmental, here are a couple service learning projects that have happened in my school, Green-Fields School in West Deptford, New Jersey.
-I do say that with pride, my friends.
+But if you're not into the hippie-granola-tree-hugging thing or you don't have the space to go environmental, here are a couple service learning projects that have happened in my school.

 Ronald McDonald House: Their mission statement straight from their website: "Our Ronald McDonald House program provides a "home-away-from-home" for families so they can stay close by their hospitalized child at little or no cost.
 Our Houses are built on the simple idea that nothing else should matter when a family is focused on healing their child."
 Students support the RMH by collecting aluminum tabs from cans.
 The tabs are pure aluminum.
 When the tabs are delivered to the RMH, the organization holds them until the price of aluminum is up.
 Then they sell.
 Science and economic lessons stem from this project, as well a family and life-lessons when the students visit the house at the end of the project, which is usually occupied by kids battling illness and disease.